-Addis Ababa, 13 September, 2020 / 10:00 PM
+Addis Ababa, 13 September, 2020 / 10:00 pm (ACI Africa).

 On the occasion of the Ethiopian New Year celebration marked Friday, September 11, the head of the Catholic Church in the Horn of Africa nation has appealed for dialogue to address tensions that surround the controversial construction of the Grand Ethiopian Renaissance Dam (GERD) on the Blue Nile.